gabrielantonyxaviour/franky-agent-router/README.md

 * **♻️ Local LLM on Phones**
   Each device runs a lightweight agent using the **Hedera Agent Kit** for on-device inference and integration with Hedera services.

+* ** State Channels for API consumption**
+  Each API call triggers a state update in off chain channels to save gas and increase performance speed

 * **📡 Private Consensus Service for Validation** Devices publish their uptime, latency, and behavior metrics to a **self-hosted Consensus Service** on Hedera, enabling efficient and verifiable performance tracking.
   Hedera's **HCS-10 standard** is used exclusively for agent interaction and communication.